nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 int ckb_get_memory_limit();
 ```

-For the prime script, it will always return 8(4M).
-For the child script, it depends on the parameters set by *Spawn*.
+For the script(prime script) directly invoked by CKB, it will always return 8(4M).
+For the child script invoked by prime script or other child script, it depends on the parameters set by *Spawn*.

 ### Set Content
 [Set Content]: #set-content